-Barack Obama was the 44th President of the USA and he was president for two terms i.e, 8 years.
+Barack Obama was the 44th President of the USA.
+He was president for two terms i.e, 8 years.
 Obama was known for being the first black president of the USA and his historic win was revered as one of the greatest wins in American Politics.
 He had a fresh young look and a really optimistic attitude.
 But How old was Obama when he became president?
 Let us find out!

 So, What was Obama’s age when he became the president?